dotswg/dots-architecture/draft-mortensen-dots-architecture.md

-The DOTS client requests attack response coordination from a DOTS server over the signal channel, including in the request the DOTS client's desired mitigation scoping, as described in [I-D.ietf-dots-requirements], and suggested countermeasures.
+The DOTS client requests attack response coordination from a DOTS server over the signal channel, including in the request the DOTS client's desired mitigation scoping, as described in [I-D.ietf-dots-requirements].
 The actual mitigation scope and countermeasures used in response to the attack are up to the DOTS server and Mitgator operators, as the DOTS client may have a narrow perspective on the ongoing attack.
 As such, the DOTS client's request for mitigation should be considered advisory: guarantees of DOTS server availability or mitigation capacity constitute service level agreements and are out of scope for this document.

-The DOTS client adjusts mitigation scope and suggested countermeasures at the direction of its local operator.
+The DOTS client adjusts mitigation scope and provides available attack details at the direction of its local operator.
 Such direction may involve manual or automated adjustments in response to feedback from the DOTS server.

 To provide a metric of signal health and distinguish an idle signaling session from a disconnected or defunct session, the DOTS client sends a heartbeat over